openstack-archive/fuel-plugin-lma-collector/README.md

 **0.8.0**

-* Support for alerting with 2 modes:
+* Support for alerting in two different modes:
   * Email notifications.
   * Integration with Nagios.
-* Support of InfluxDB 0.9.2 and higher.
+* Upgrade to InfluxDB 0.9.4.
+* Upgrade to Grafana 2.1
 * Management of the LMA collector service by Pacemaker on the controller nodes for improved reliability.
-* Monitoring of the LMA toolchain components.
+* Monitoring of the LMA toolchain components (self-monitoring).
+* Support for configurable alarm rules in the Collector.

 **0.7.0**